phcompeau/biological_modeling_course/_pages/coronavirus/tutorial_homology.md

 toc_sticky: true
 ---

-Three protein prediction software, SWISS-MODEL, GalaxyWEB, and Robetta were chosen for template-based modeling of the SARS-CoV-2 S protein.
-Recall that the S protein is a homotrimer, meaning that it consists of three identical protein sturctures, or chains.
-Therefore, we will use the sequence of a single chain for modeling.
+In this software tutorial, we will apply three popular software resources (SWISS-MODEL, GalaxyWEB, and Robetta) for homology modeling of the SARS-CoV-2 S protein.
+Recall that the S protein is a homotrimer, meaning that it consists of three identical protein structures, or chains.
+Therefore, we will predict the sequence of a single chain in what follows.

 ## SWISS-MODEL
 <a href="https://swissmodel.expasy.org/" target="_blank">SWISS-MODEL</a> is a well-known structural bioinformatics web-server that specializes in homology modeling.
 The pipeline is comprised for four steps.
 1) Using BLAST and HHblits, templates are identified and stored in the SWISS-MODEL Template Library.
 2) The target sequence and template structure(s) are aligned.
 3) Building the predicted models through a rigid fragment assembly approach.
 4) Qualitiative Model Energy Analysis (QMEAN), a composite scoring function for model quality assessment.